12 July 2021 (posted on 26 July) (BBC News):

 UK behind in tackling number spoofing, says Ofcom, and another major organization in the Netherlands – bol.com – just paid the wrong party a lot of money (€750,000 this time)

-No, yours truly ain’t no silly delusional ol’ cow.
-If you think so, it’s because I have been confronting you with uncomfortable truths and that upset you too much.
+No, yours truly ain’t no silly delusional or paranoid ol’ cow.
+If you said to me that you thought so, it likely was because I confronted you with uncomfortable truths that you weren’t aware of yet and that upset you too much.
+I won’t mention the alternative, namely that you’re simply pretty stupid and rude and sexist/misogynist, in my humble opinion.

 January 2020: Dutch museum scammed out of 2.66 million euros